telerik/xaml-docs/controls/raddatapager/getting-started.md

 # Getting Started

-The __RadDataPager__ is a control that allows you to split your data into pages and display it in a user friendly way.
+The __RadDataPager__ is a control that allows you to split your data into pages and display it in a user-friendly way.
 This topic will help you quickly get started using the control.

 >To learn more about the concepts behind the __RadDataPager__ you can read the [Paging Essentials]({%slug raddapager-features-paging-essentials%}) topic first.